filpedroso/maintenance-manager/README.md

-# Maintenance & Warehouse Management in Apex
+# Maintenance & Warehouse Management

 This repository contains code developed for Trailhead’s **Apex Specialist** superbadge, focused on automating maintenance and warehouse operations in Salesforce.